desihub/imaginglss/model/README.rst

  - DataRelease.images    : the images released in the DR
  - DataRelease.catalogue : the imaging catalogue reported by tractor

-The member methods are:
+The member methods are

  - DataRelease.readout   : reading out pixel value of an image for coordinates on the sky.

 Catalog information is handled by catalog.Catalogue, which stores the object catalogs associated with a data release.